 The positive displacement motor uses the Moineau pump principle.
-However, Downhole mud motors have limitations, This tool has found wide application in directional drilling and even straight hole drilling.
-The basic design of a positive displacement motor is shown in drilling mud motor diagrams # 1, 2,3 & 4.
-In this article, we shall cover the Drilling Mud Motor Components in more detail to help you in the downhole mud motor selection.
+However, Downhole mud motors have limitations.
+This tool has found wide application in directional drilling and even straight-hole drilling.
+Drilling mud motor diagrams # 1, 2,3 & 4 show the basic design of a positive displacement motor.
+This article will cover the Drilling Mud Motor Components in more detail to help you select the downhole mud motor.

 In General, The main Drilling Mud Motor Components are: